rvprasad/advent-of-code-2023/day19/README.md

    4. A way out may be to have _typeless_ view in IDEs.
 Like we have views/lenses that add display inferred type hints, we could have a view/lense that suppresses the display of existing types and type errors.
+   5. Why not adapt the Hemingway writing mode for coding? :)